gullitmiranda/dotfiles/README.md

 ### Fish Shell
 - Plugin system through [Fisher](https://github.com/jorgebucaran/fisher) - a lightweight plugin manager
-- Plugins can be defined in `shells/fish/fish_plugins` (contains example plugins as comments)
+- Plugins can be defined in [shells/fish/fish_plugins](./shells/fish/fish_plugins) (contains example plugins as comments)
+- Add a plugin: Edit `fish_plugins` file or run `fisher add <plugin-url>`
 - Install/update plugins: `fisher update`

-- Add a plugin: Edit `fish_plugins` file or run `fisher add <plugin-url>`
+> See [Fish for bash users](https://fishshell.com/docs/current/fish_for_bash_users.html) to see the differences between fish and bash shells.

 ### Zsh Shell
 - Plugin system through [Zinit](https://github.com/zdharma-continuum/zinit) - a lightweight plugin manager
-- Plugins can be defined in `shells/zsh/zsh_plugins` (contains example plugins as comments)
+- Plugins can be defined in [shells/zsh/zsh_plugins](./shells/zsh/zsh_plugins) (contains example plugins as comments)
+- Add a plugin: Uncomment or add new plugin lines in the `zsh_plugins` file
 - Install/update plugins: `zinit update --all`
-- Add a plugin: Uncomment or add new plugin lines in the `zsh_plugins` file

 Both plugin managers are automatically installed during setup, and plugin files are kept outside the repository.